nytimes/backbone.stickit/README.md

 Backbone.stickit is yet another model-view binding plugin for Backbone.
 Like the other plugins, Stickit will wire up bindings that will keep form elements, innerHTML, text, and attribute values bound with events and/or model attributes.

 Stickit differs, however, in that it is a more natural fit with Backbone's style and functionality.
-Stickit has a simple and intuitive configuration, which, like Backbone, stays out of the view html; in fact, stickit will clean up your templates, as you will need to interpolate fewer variables (if any at all) while rendering.
+Stickit has a simple and intuitive configuration, which, like Backbone, stays out of the view html; in fact, Stickit will clean up your templates, as you will need to interpolate fewer variables (if any at all) while rendering.
 Also, stickit internally leverages the `view.events` object so delegating, undelegating, and removing bindings will be seamless in the lifetime of a Backbone view.

 ## Download + Source